joinpursuit/8-0-forms-with-events-lab/README.md

 ## Bonus Tasks

-- Have the input go back to empty after adding a new todo.
+[ok]- Have the input go back to empty after adding a new todo.
-- Implement a delete `button` next to each `li` that removes that `li` tag entirely.
+[]- Implement a delete `button` next to each `li` that removes that `li` tag entirely.
-- Clicking a todo that is crossed out (completed) uncrosses the todo.
+[]- Clicking a todo that is crossed out (completed) uncrosses the todo.
-- Add the ability to add multiple to-dos if the user submits a text input with multiple lines.
+[]- Add the ability to add multiple to-dos if the user submits a text input with multiple lines.
 Each line should be a new to-do.
-- Add some CSS styling to your app.
+[]- Add some CSS styling to your app.